camunda/camunda-docs/docs/self-managed/concepts/reference-architecture.md

 For organizations that prefer traditional infrastructure, reference architectures for bare metal or virtual machines (VMs) offer a structured approach to system deployment.
 These architectures provide best practices for setting up physical servers or VMs, configuring networks, and managing storage.
 They are suitable for environments where control, and security are critical, and where containerization may not be feasible or necessary.

+### Local Development

+While both options are suitable for trying out Camunda 8 locally, you might also consider exploring [Camunda 8 Run](./../setup/deploy/local/c8run.md) for a more developer focused experience.

 ## Helping Customers Decide

 Choosing the right reference architecture depends on various factors such as the organization's goals, existing infrastructure, and specific requirements.
 Here are some guidelines to help you decide: